Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Organic free cash flow is equal to cash flow from operations less acquisitions of property, plant, equipment and intangible assets (net of disposals) and repayments of lease liabilities, adjusted for cash out relating to the net interest cost.

 Covid-19: The impact of the health crisis on the consolidated financial statements at June 30, 2020 is not isolated.
 The definition of the above alternative performance measures is therefore unchanged and, in accordance with past practice, these financial statements include in other operating income and expenses a non-material amount of incremental and non-recurring costs related to this crisis.

-The Group recognized an income tax expense in respect of the transitional impact of the US tax reform of €30 million in H1 2019 and €26 million in H1 2020.
-This reduced basic and diluted earnings per share and normalized earnings per share by €0.15 in H1 2020.
+The Group recognised an income tax expense in respect of the transitional impact of the US tax reform of €30 million in H1 2019 and €26 million in H1 2020.
+This reduced basic and diluted earnings per share and normalised earnings per share by €0.15 in H1 2020.

-Adjusted for this income tax expense, normalized earnings per share is €2.95 in H1 2020.
+Adjusted for this income tax expense, normalised earnings per share is €2.95 in H1 2020.

 * The terms and Alternative Performance Measures marked with an (*) are defined and/or reconciled in the appendix to this press release.

 Limited review procedures on the interim consolidated financial statements have been completed.
 The auditors are in the process of issuing their report.

 Growth at constant exchange rates for the Group scope excluding Altran.
 Altran Digital and Cloud services will be included from January 1, 2021.